Is Sparkling Water Bad For Your Teeth?July 23, 2018

 If you have more than one filling, such as a filling on an upper tooth and a filling on a lower tooth, you might experience galvanic shock — an actual zap in your mouth.
 This can happen if the two fillings are made from contrasting metals, such as dental amalgam on one tooth and a gold filling on the other.
 To avoid shocking yourself, have your dentist use the same material for each of your fillings.

 Cavity Filling: When to Call Your Dentist

 Getting a filling should improve the health and comfort of your mouth, not make them worse.
 Do cavity fillings hurt?
 They shouldn’t, although you can expect some tenderness and soreness during the first few days after you get a tooth filled.
 It’s a good idea to call your dentist if that discomfort persists for more than a week.
 Your dentist can adjust the filling so that it’s a better fit.

-To avoid fillings in the future, make sure you brush your teeth twice daily using a fluoride toothpaste which repairs weakened tooth enamel and helps defend teeth against cavities.
+To avoid fillings in the future, make sure you brush your teeth twice daily using fluoride toothpaste which repairs weakened tooth enamel and help defend teeth against cavities.

 Contact us if you are ready to schedule a consultation.